Extreme Value Theory with Spectral Techniques: application to a simple attractor

 \section{Acknowledgments}

 S.V. thanks the Laboratoire International Associ\'e LIA LYSM, the INdAM (Italy), the UMI-CNRS 3483, Laboratoire Fibonacci (Pisa) where this work has been completed under a CNRS delegation and the {\em Centro de Giorgi} in Pisa for various supports.
-SV thanks M. Demers and D.~Dragi\v{c}evi\'{c} for enlighten discussions and Th.
-Caby for help on some matter of this paper.
+SV thanks M. Demers, D.~Dragi\v{c}evi\'{c} C. Gonzalez-Tokman and Y. Nakano for enlightening discussions.

 N.H. was supported by a Simons Foundation Collaboration Grant (ID 526571).